openvinotoolkit/openvino_tensorflow/python/README.md

 [**OpenVINO™ integration with TensorFlow**](https://github.com/openvinotoolkit/openvino_tensorflow/) is a product designed for TensorFlow* developers who want to get started with [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) in their inferencing applications.
 This product delivers [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) inline optimizations which enhance inferencing performance with minimal code modifications. **OpenVINO™ integration with TensorFlow** accelerates inference across many [AI models](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/MODELS.md) on a variety of Intel<sup>®</sup> silicon such as:
 - Intel<sup>®</sup> CPUs
-- Intel<sup>®</sup> integrated GPUs
+- Intel<sup>®</sup> integrated and discrete GPUs

-- Intel<sup>®</sup> Movidius™ Vision Processing Units - referred to as VPU
-- Intel<sup>®</sup> Vision Accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred to as VAD-M or HDDL
+Note: Support for Intel Movidius™ MyriadX VPUs is no longer maintained.
+Consider previous releases for running on Myriad VPUs.

 [Note: For maximum performance, efficiency, tooling customization, and hardware control, we recommend the developers to adopt native OpenVINO™ APIs and its runtime.]